sarven/unit-testing-tips/README.md

 ### Classical (Detroit school)

-- The unit as a single unit of behaviour, it can be a few related classes.
+- The unit is a single unit of behavior, it can be a few related classes.
 - Every test should be isolated from others.
-So it must be possible to invoke them in parallel or in a any order.
+So it must be possible to invoke them in parallel or in any order.

 ```php
 final class TestExample extends TestCase